wso2/docs-is/en/docs/guides/login/configure-recaptcha-for-single-sign-on.md

 # Configure reCAPTCHA for Single Sign-On

 This topic guides you through configuring reCAPTCHA for the single sign on flow.
 By configuring reCAPTCHA, you can mitigate or block brute force attacks.

 !!!
 Info
-    -   For more information on configuring single sign-on, see [Configuring Single Sign-On]({{base_path}}/guides/login/enable-single-sign-on/).
+    For more information on configuring single sign-on, see [Configuring Single Sign-On]({{base_path}}/guides/login/enable-single-sign-on/).

-    -   For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks/).
+    For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks/).

 ## Prerequisites

 [Setting Up reCAPTCHA]({{base_path}}/deploy/configure-recaptcha.md) with WSO2 Identity Server.

-## Configure reCAPTCHA for SSO
+## Configure single sign-on with reCAPTCHA for a specific tenant

 1. Log in to the management console  (`https://<IS_HOST>:<IS_PORT>/carbon`).